 Note: Some time-limited exceptions may be made in special medical or emergency situations.

-Two, four day experiential learning camps held annually for children and youth aimed at increasing self-esteem, improving communication and problem-solving skills, and having fun.
+PEAKS Camps are two four-day experiential learning camps held annually for children and youth aimed at increasing self-esteem, improving communication and problem-solving skills, and having fun.

 Statewide Teen Conference

 The Statewide Teen Conference is an annual three day conference held on a college campus.
 Approximately 155 youths attend workshops designed for youth that lead to self-sufficiency and independence.
 The youth are accompanied by staff, preferably their caseworker.